Alflorex® is the only PrecisionBiotic™ supplement in Ireland to contain the unique and patented culture Bifidobacterium infantis 35624.

 For best results, take Alflorex daily for 4 weeks or more as part of a good lifestyle.

-You may experience temporary changes in bowel habits as you begin to take Alflorex.
+It is normal to experience temporary changes in bowel habits as Alflorex goes to work where needed.

 Alflorex, convenient and easy to use: